aditichand/SQL-Project/README.md

 Services(ServiceID, ServiceName, Price)<br>
 Employees(EmployeeID, EmployeeFName, EmployeeLName, Title, Wage) Invoices(InvoiceNumber, PetID, OwnerID, ServiceID, EmployeeID, Date, Payment)<br>

-Assumptions/Notes About Data Entities and Relationships<br>
+## Assumptions/Notes About Data Entities and Relationships<br>
-● A pet can have only one owner, but an owner can have one or more pets.<br>
+*A pet can have only one owner, but an owner can have one or more pets.<br>
-● An employee can have 0 or more pets assigned to him, but a pet must have at least one employee assigned to it.<br>
+*An employee can have 0 or more pets assigned to him, but a pet must have at least one employee assigned to it.<br>
-● An employee can perform 0, 1, or many services, on a pet, but a pet must receive at least one service.<br>
+*An employee can perform 0, 1, or many services, on a pet, but a pet must receive at least one service.<br>
-● An owner can have none or many invoices, but an invoice can belong to only one owner.<br>
+*An owner can have none or many invoices, but an invoice can belong to only one owner.<br>
-● An invoice can record a pet only once, but a pet can be recorded in one or more invoices.<br>
+*An invoice can record a pet only once, but a pet can be recorded in one or more invoices.<br>
-● An invoice can record one service only once, but a service can be on zero, one, or many Invoices.<br>
+*An invoice can record one service only once, but a service can be on zero, one, or many Invoices.<br>
-● An employee can be recorded on none, one, or more than one invoice but an invoice can record one employee only once.<br>
+*An employee can be recorded on none, one, or more than one invoice but an invoice can record one employee only once.<br>

 ## Entity-Relationship Diagram